Skedulo/backend-tech-test/README.md

 # Programming Challenge

+Hi!
+Welcome to the Skedulo backend tech project.
+Here you will be creating an optimal schedule for Sally Salamander at a music festival, ensuring that she can see her favourite shows!

+Feel free to complete the test in the language you most feel comfortable with, at Skedulo we primarily work with Kotlin, Typescript, and Scala but want to make sure that you can submit your most confident work without burdening yourself learning new tools and technologies.

 ## The Sound of Music
 Sally Salamander is going to the ‘Big Weekend Out’ music festival, and has a list of acts she wants to see.
 Unfortunately, many of these performances overlap in time.
 In order to determine where to be at what time, Sally has taken the list of events published on the Big Weekend website and added a priority to each from 1 to 10 (from least to most important).